This guide shares 21 of the best day trips from Sydney to help you find new and exciting one-day road trip destinations outside our city.

 3. Hike to Box Head Lookout

-Because the Box Head lookout isn’t very well known, chances are you will have the comfortable bench at the lookout all to yourself, soaking in the beautiful scenery of the surrounding area.
+Because the Box Head Lookout isn’t very well known, chances are, you’ll have the comfortable bench at the lookout all to yourself, soaking in the beautiful scenery of the surrounding area.

-A short yet scenic walking track winds its way through bushland, heading towards this lookout point, with the option to extend the walk by doing a short detour to beautiful Lobster Beach via the Flannel Flower walking track.
+to get there, follow a short walking track through bushland, heading towards this lookout point, with the option to extend the walk by doing a short detour to beautiful Lobster Beach via the Flannel Flower walking track.

 4. Discover Dangar Island

-Escape the city and spend a day discovering Dangar Island, a charming, traffic-free, natural hideaway on the Hawkesbury River, rich in European and Indigenous history.
+Dangar Island is a charming, traffic-free, natural hideaway on the Hawkesbury River, rich in European and Indigenous history.

 The journey to get there is just as exciting.
 Catch a ferry from the Brooklyn marina and discover the natural beauty of this very unique and remote island.

-Quietly tucked away on the Hawkesbury River between Little Wobby and Brooklyn, Dangar Island has a small and friendly population of around 300 lucky residents.
+Quietly tucked away on the Hawkesbury River between Little Wobby and Brooklyn, Dangar Island has a small and friendly population of only a few hundred residents.
 The island covers an area of 29 hectares and has about 3 kilometres of shoreline.

 5. Visit West Head Lookout

-West Head offers breathtaking views of Pittwater, Broken Bay, Barrenjoey Headland, Palm Beach and the Central Coast.
+The West Head Lookout in Ku-ring-gai Chase National Park is one of Sydney’s most impressive lookouts, offering breathtaking views of Pittwater, Broken Bay, Palm Beach, Barrenjoey Headland, and the Central Coast.

-After visiting the lookout, why not go on a small adventure and do some of the bushwalking trails past beautiful secluded beaches and even more lookouts.
+After visiting the lookout, you can go on an adventure and do some of the bushwalking trails past beautiful secluded beaches and even more lookouts.

 One popular track we recommend is the Resolute Loop Trail, a 6km circuit walk with Resolute Beach as the highlight, a small piece of paradise with incredible views of Pittwater and the Barrenjoey Headland.